uikit/uikit-site/docs/pages/breadcrumb.md

 ## Accessibility

-The Breadcrumb component should adhere to the [Breadcrumb design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/breadcrumb/).

-Add an `aria-label` property and describe the type of the provided navigation, and if the last item is the current page and a link, add a property `aria-current="page"`.
+In order for the Breadcrumb component to adhere to the [Breadcrumb design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/breadcrumb/), set an `aria-label` property to describe the type of the provided navigation, and if the last item is the current page and a link, add a property `aria-current="page"`.